ANSI_NULLS

 Description

 This statement specifies the ISO-compliant behavior of the Equals and Not Equal to comparison operators when used with null values in SQLServer.
-Please visit SET ANSI_NULLS to get more information about this statement.
+Please visit SET ANSI_NULLSarrow-up-right to get more information about this statement.

 Transact-SQL Syntax